How to Turn a Blog Poll Into a Living Data Source

 Reader perception"This happened.""This is happening."

 A snapshot poll is a photograph.
-A living poll is a sensor.
+A living poll is a sensor that keeps reading.

 What is a living poll?
 A living poll is a persistent claim generator embedded in published content that stays open, accumulates responses over time, updates its visualization with each vote, and feeds verifiable claims back into the post itself.
 Each claim has a lifecycle, current, stale, fixed, or expired, and the system tracks every transition.